 From its first visitors, tales and legends of the island have circulated for several centuries.
 In the beginning, the Native Americans believed the island to be inhabited by evil spirits.

-As severe punishment for violations of tribal law, Indians were sometimes isolated for a period of time on the island or even banished for life to live among the evil spirits.
+As severe punishment for violations of tribal law, Indians were sometimes isolated on the island or even banished for life to live among the evil spirits.

-While the island served as a federal penitentiary, a number of guards reported extraordinary experiences including hearing the sounds of sobbing and moaning, terrible smells, and reports of what they called “The Thing,” an entity that was said to appear with glowing eyes.
+While the island served as a federal penitentiary, several guards reported extraordinary experiences, including hearing the sounds of sobbing and moaning, terrible smells, and reports of what they called “The Thing,” an entity that was said to appear with glowing eyes.
 Other reports were made of phantom prisoners and soldiers appearing before the guards and families who lived on the island.

-Reportedly, even Warden Johnston, who did not believe in ghosts, once encountered the unmistakable sounds of a woman sobbing while leading a number of guests on a tour of the prison.
-The cries, heard by not only the warden but also the guests, were described as coming from inside the walls of the dungeon.
+Reportedly, even Warden Johnston, who did not believe in ghosts, once encountered the unmistakable sounds of a woman sobbing while leading several guests on a tour of the prison.
+The cries, heard by the warden and the guests, were described as coming from inside the walls of the dungeon.
 Just as the sobbing stopped, an icy cold wind blew through the group.

-Often it has been reported that on foggy nights, the old lighthouse will suddenly appear, accompanied by an eerie whistling sound and a flashing green light which makes its way slowly around the island.
+Often, it has been reported that the old lighthouse will suddenly appear on foggy nights, accompanied by an eerie whistling sound and a flashing green light that makes its way slowly around the island.
 Appearing to both guards and visitors alike, the spectacle vanishes just as suddenly as it appears.

 When the prison was still open, other guards told of hearing phantom cannon and gunshots, accompanied by screams that were so real they sent the seasoned guards to the ground, believing that prisoners had somehow escaped and obtained weapons.
 After taking cover, the guards would then cautiously look about to see absolutely nothing.
 These incidents could never be explained.

 Another often reported experience of the guards was the smell of smoke that often came from a deserted laundry room as if something was on fire.
-When they went to investigate the black smoke was so thick it drove the guards from the room.
+When they investigated, the black smoke was so thick it drove the guards from the room.
 However, just minutes later, the room was completely smoke-free.

-D-Block, which became known as the “Treatment Unit” comprised of 42 cells with varying degrees of restrictions.
-For all prisoners incarcerated in D-Block, there was absolutely no contact with the general population.
-Thirty-six of the cells were virtually like the others in the general population; however, inmates were not allowed to work, nor go to the mess hall for meals.
+D-Block, which became known as the “Treatment Unit,” comprised of 42 cells with varying degrees of restrictions.
+For all prisoners incarcerated in D-Block, there was no contact with the general population.
+Thirty-six of the cells were virtually like the others in the general population; however, inmates were not allowed to work nor go to the mess hall for meals.
 They were allowed only one visit to the recreation yard and two showers each week, and all meals were served in the cells.
-Their only diversion was reading of prison approved material.
+Their only diversion was reading of prison-approved material.
 These cells all faced the Golden Gate Bridge, from which fierce cold winds often blew.
 One guard who worked D-Block was known to turn on the air conditioning to make it even colder for those confined on the block.

-Five of the remaining six cells in D-Block were known as Strip Cells, but were more often referred to as the “Hole.”
-Reserved for the most serious offenders of prison rules, these cells were located on the bottom tier, the coldest place in the prison, and contained only a sink, a toilet and a low wattage light bulb that could be turned off by the guards.
-The prisoner’s mattresses were taken away during the day and they were not allowed at any time in the yard or showers or given reading materials.
+Five of the remaining six cells in D-Block were known as Strip Cells but were more often referred to as the “Hole.”
+Reserved for the most severe offenders of prison rules, these cells were located on the bottom tier, the coldest place in the prison, and contained only a sink, a toilet, and a low wattage light bulb that the guards could turn off.
+The prisoner’s mattresses were taken away during the day, and they were not allowed at any time in the yard or showers or given reading materials.
 Inmates could be sentenced to as many as 19 days in the hole, completely isolated and in a state of constant boredom.

 The last Strip Cell, known as the “Oriental,” was the most severe punishment the prison could assign.
 Assuring complete deprivation of all peripheral senses, the dark steel-encased cell contained no sink or toilet, just a small hole in the floor for prisoner waste.

 A former guard who worked at the prison in the 1940s reported that guards often saw the ghostly presence of a man dressed in late 1800s prison attire walking the hallway next to the Strip Cells.
 On one occasion, when an inmate was locked in “the Hole,’ he immediately began to scream that someone with glowing eyes was in there with him.
-The 19th-century spectral prisoner had become so much of a practical joke among the guards, that the convict’s cries of being “attacked” were ignored.
+The 19th-century spectral prisoner had become so much of a practical joke among the guards that the convict’s cries of being “attacked” were ignored.
 The inmate’s screams continued well into the night when they were suddenly replaced by total silence.
-The following morning, when the guards inspected the cell, the convict was found dead with a terrible expression on his face and noticeable hand-prints around his throat.
+When the guards inspected the cell the following morning, the convict was found dead with a terrible expression on his face and noticeable hand-prints around his throat.
 The autopsy revealed that the strangulation was not self-inflicted.

 At the time, many believed the inmate was strangled by a guard who had finally had enough of the inmate’s screaming.
-Though an investigation was made no one ever admitted to the strangling.
-Most believed that the prisoner was killed by the restless, evil spirit of the 19th-century prisoner who was so often seen wandering the corridors.
+Though an investigation was made, no one ever admitted to the strangling.
+Most believed that the prisoner was killed by the restless, evil spirit of the 19th-century prisoner who was often seen wandering the corridors.
 Adding to the mystery, when the guards line up the convicts for a daily count, one too many convicts were in the line-up.
-At the end of the row, appeared the recently strangled convict.
-As everyone, guards and prisoners alike looked on in stunned silence, the ghostly figure vanished.
+At the end of the row appeared the recently strangled convict.
+As everyone, guards and prisoners alike, looked on in stunned silence, the ghostly figure vanished.

 In Cellblock C, many believe that the utility passageway where convicts Bernard Coy, Joseph Cretzer, and Marvin Hubbard were killed during their escape attempt in 1946 is haunted.
-Loud, clanging noises are often heard, but stop when the door is opened, only to resume again once it is closed.
-Others have reported seeing the apparitions of men wearing fatigues and hearing disembodied voices at the site of the riot that left the three prisoners dead.
+Loud, clanging noises are often heard but stop when the door is opened, only to resume once closed.
+Others have reported seeing the apparitions of men wearing fatigues and hearing disembodied voices at the riot site that left the three prisoners dead.

 The laundry room in Cellblock C is also said to hold an unseen presence.
-When a CBS news team brought in celebrity psychic Sylvia Brown, along with ex-convict Leon Thompson, Sylvia immediately encountered the unseen presence, as well as strong impressions of violence in the Laundry Room.
-As she described a tall man, with a bald head and small beady eyes, Leon Thompson, the ex-convict moved forward, stating: “I remember Butcher.
+When a CBS news team brought in celebrity psychic Sylvia Brown, along with ex-convict Leon Thompson, Sylvia immediately encountered the unseen presence and strong impressions of violence in the Laundry Room.
+As she described a tall man with a bald head and small beady eyes, Leon Thompson, the ex-convict, moved forward, stating: “I remember Butcher.
 He was a hitman with Murder Incorporated before they caught him.
-His name was Abie Maldowitz but we called him Butcher.
+His name was Abie Maldowitz, but we called him Butcher.
 Another prisoner killed him here in the laundry room.”
 Prison records confirmed that Maldowitz was killed by another inmate in the laundry area of Cellblock C.

-In the old hospital ward, park personnel has often heard voices as well as the screams of inmates who were often secured to a table until they were calmed down.
-Voices are also heard in the old mess-hall.
+In the old hospital ward, park personnel has often heard voices and the screams of inmates who were often secured to a table until they were calmed down.
+Voices are also heard in the old mess hall.

-When Al Capone was imprisoned at Alcatraz he was assigned to a cell located on the outside west end of Cellblock B. Though the gangster was never allowed a musical instrument or a radio, many have reported the sound of a phantom banjo strumming within his cell.
+When Al Capone was imprisoned at Alcatraz, he was assigned to a cell located on the outer west end of Cellblock B. Though the gangster was never allowed a musical instrument or a radio, many have reported the sound of a phantom banjo strumming within his cell.